sausagejohnson/PlanetUI/README.md

 # PlanetUI
 React Demo UI for selecting your favourite planets.

+The data for this demo is also located at https://waynejohnson.net/planets so that remote data access can be tested and used.

 The rest is from the standard Create React App README: